tdwg/website/conferences/2024/sessions/index.md

 **Abstract**<br />
 This general session is for presentations that fit within the SPNHC TDWG 2024 theme "Enhancing Local Capacity, Elevating Global Standards".

+### CTRB02 Contributed oral presentations related to any aspect of SPNHC or TDWG interest

+Session Type: Symposium; Open to abstract submissions<br />
+Conference Track:  General interest<br />
+Organizers:  **Elycia Wallis**

+**Abstract**<br />
+There are many symposia, panel discussions, workshops and other rich offerings for the SPNHC-TDWG 2024 conference.
+There will be presentations offered that don't clearly fit in any of these.
+This session - which may be several sessions - will provide a way for people to offer talks on any topic of interest to the SPNHC and TDWG audiences.

 ### DEMO01 DemoCamp: Live demonstrations of technology for natural history collections and biodiversity data